Ribosome-rbx/Ribosome-rbx.github.io/_pages/about.md

 [[Report]()][[Code](https://github.com/Ribosome-rbx/Motion-Matching-for-Human-Skeleton)][[Demos](https://youtube.com/playlist?list=PLUffCQyBEYtYXr-pVqqUgSG1Ncxp4UzAb)][[Slides](https://docs.google.com/presentation/d/13Kz_PvJAkfzi9m_gFjUCRpPG92N0RBROceEzudvjc8I/edit?usp=sharing)]
 <img src="../images/dg.gif" alt="Project Profile" width="600px">

 Motion matching is a simple yet effective character animation tool for synthesizing motions that follow a user’s high-level command input.
-In this project, we implement a motion matching pipeline for the humanoid character “Bob” by utilizing publicly available motion capture datasets.
-The students are expected to deliver
+In this project, we implement a motion matching pipeline from scratch by utilizing publicly available motion capture datasets ([LaFan1](https://github.com/ubisoft/ubisoft-laforge-animation-dataset)).
 C++ implementation of a motion matching algorithm with our code base (similar with the code base provided for the assignments)
 A real-time (video game-like!) demo of responsive character animation
 (optional) extension to physically-based character animation through RL or a deep learning-based method for better scalability.

+To summarize the pipeline: After loading human skeleton motion data, we constructed **2d and 3d feature base** for all frames of motions.
+Then we use **spring damper system** to generate smooth trajectories, this information will be combined with current states to match next motion.
+After each metching, inertialization is implemented to get a smooth pose transformation.

+Apart from the pipeline, we achieved **multiple means of control**: keyboard, painting and real-time human pose.
+We customized a pose dataset to turn pose into command by classification, and leveraged FastPose to capture poses in real-time.
 ## Head-Worn Camera Image Stabilization using Neural Radiance Field
 <strong>Boxiang Rong</strong>*, Zilong Deng, Ziyao Shang, Minjing Shi
 Course project of 3D Vision 2023 in ETH Zurich